Cajaye/Cajaye/README.md

 - 👋 Hi, I’m @Cajaye
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Javascript and Golang
-- 💞️ I’m looking to collaborate open source projects
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me email cajaye,thecreator#9412 on discord
 <!---
 Cajaye/Cajaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.